torvalds/linux/Documentation/process/maintainer-soc-clean-dts.rst

 Strict DTS DT Schema and dtc Compliance
 ---------------------------------------

-No changes to the SoC platform Devicetree sources (DTS files) should introduce new ``make dtbs_check W=1`` warnings.
-Warnings in a new board DTS, which are results of issues in an included DTSI file, are considered existing, not new warnings.
+Anal changes to the SoC platform Devicetree sources (DTS files) should introduce new ``make dtbs_check W=1`` warnings.
+Warnings in a new board DTS, which are results of issues in an included DTSI file, are considered existing, analt new warnings.
 The platform maintainers have automation in place which should point out any new warnings.